The DRF helped establish the Centre for Diabetes Research (the Centre) in 2005 who's sole purpose is to undertake research into diabetes

 - over 60 genes were identified that affect the risk of developing T1D and

 - these genes interact in an apparently random fashion.

 What does this mean?

-It is likely that the sub-types of diabetes represent real disease states that have different characteristics and this will give doctors accurate information to deliver treatment that suits your type of diabetes .
-It helps us understand why diabetes is different in people and why some people develop complications and others don't.
-The more we know the better.
+It is likely that the sub-types of diabetes represent real disease states that have different characteristics and this will give doctors accurate information to deliver treatment which suits your type of diabetes. it helps us understand how and why diabetes affects people differently.

 The Australian Childhood Diabetes DNA Repository (ACDDR) invited families of children affected by either T1D or child-onset T2D to provide DNA samples to assist in discovering the genetic causes behind diabetes.
 At the end of 2010 the ACDDR had collected 1812 complete trio families (children with T1D and both biological parents).
 These families have now been tested for the 40 T1D genes identified by the T1DGC and the results were very surprising.
 While many of the genes showed a significant effect in Australian families, there were many that appeared to have no effect at all.

 This suggests that there are environmental interactions with the genes that casue diabetes and that these environmental factors differ between Australia and the United Kingdom where the genes were first identified.

 Professor Grant Morahan (Director of the Centre) is confident that there will some very exciting results and prgress from this research in the coming year !

 Like to know more?
 Send us an email and we will forward a report to you.